filipefigcorreia/guidelines-for-thesis-writing/README.md

 * The "list of figures" and "list of tables" at the beginning of the document feature appropriate captions (e.g., not too long; not including citations)
 * All figures, tables, and citations are correctly placed and referenced throughout the document.
 * You ran the text through spelling and grammar checkers (e.g., Grammarly).

+## Research design

+In your writing, it's important to clearly distinguish the relevance of your work (the "why") from its goals (the "what") and from the methods you will use to reach those goals (the "how").

+### Motivating the work (the "why)

+* _Start with "why?"._ Explain clearly [why someone should care to read the rest of your document](https://martinfowler.com/bliki/SayYourWriting.html) before you explain what you intend to build or contribute, and how you propose to get there.

+### Setting the goals (the "what")

+* Find appropriate research questions.* A research question often needs to be refined through a few iterations.
+Good research questions should be:
+ * Clear — Easily understood, using established and unambiguous terms.
+ * Specific – Focused on a well-defined topic or phenomenon, so that the research remains manageable and can yield meaningful results.
+ * Falsifiable – The question is framed so that we can use empirical means to show that something is not supported by evidence.
+ * Feasible – We can answer the question with the available time, resources, skills, and access to data or participants.
+ * Original – Addresses a gap in current knowledge, challenges a common assumption, or seeks to provide a new perspective.
+ * Conducive to discussion – Avoid questions leading to simple yes/no answers; good questions require analysis and allow a direct answer, but also foster discussion and depth.

+### Setting the methods (the "how")

+* *Clearly describe the design of your study(ies).* Always present the logical structure of your study, ideally with a visual diagram illustrating the steps and their expected outcomes.
+This helps the reader understand how the different parts of the methodology fit together.

+### Reporting the results

+* *Beware the use of the term "significant".* I usually reserve its use for statistically proven findings (e.g., p-value < 0.05) to avoid ambiguity.

 ## Preparing a research poster